NZMSA/2018-Phase-2/1. Frontend/README.md

     })
 }
 ```
-2. Now we need to call this method.
+:page_with_curl: 2.
+Now we need to call this method.
 Find this snippet
 ```javascript
 <input type="file" onChange={this.methodNotImplemented} className="form-control-file" id="meme-image-input" />
 ```